-Section 601 as amended, establishes a number of congressional findings documenting the history of the Nansemond Indian Tribe.
+Section 601 establishes a number of congressional findings documenting the history of the Nansemond Indian Tribe.

-Section 602 as amended, provides definitions for the terms "Secretary," "Tribal Member," and "Tribe" for purposes of Title VI.
+Section 602 provides definitions for the terms "Secretary," "Tribal Member," and "Tribe" for purposes of Title VI.

-Section 603 as amended, extends Federal recognition to the Nansemond Indian Tribe and provides that all Federal laws and regulations of general applicability to other Indian tribes apply to the Nansemond Indian Tribe and its members.
-It also provides that the Tribe and its members shall be eligible for all services and benefits provided by the Federal Government to federally recognized Indian tribes.
-Finally, it defines the Service Area of the tribe for the purpose of delivering Federal services to tribal members.
+Section 603 extends federal recognition to the Nansemond Indian Tribe and provides that all federal laws and regulations of general applicability to other Indian tribes apply to the Nansemond Indian Tribe and its members.
+It also provides that the Tribe and its members shall be eligible for all services and benefits provided by the federal government to federally recognized Indian tribes.
+Finally, it defines the Service Area of the tribe for the purpose of delivering federal services to tribal members.

-Section 604 as amended, establishes the membership roll and the governing documents of the Nansemond Indian Tribe as the most recent roll and governing documents submitted to the Secretary of the Department of the Interior before the date of enactment of this Act.
+Section 604 establishes the membership roll and the governing documents of the Nansemond Indian Tribe as the most recent roll and governing documents submitted to the Secretary of the Interior before the date of enactment of this Act.

-Section 605 as amended, establishes the governing body of the Nansemond Indian Tribe as the governing body in place as of the date of enactment of this Act or any subsequent governing body elected in accordance with election procedures specified in the governing documents of the Tribe.
+Section 605 establishes the governing body of the Nansemond Indian Tribe as the governing body in place as of the date of enactment of this Act or any subsequent governing body elected in accordance with election procedures specified in the governing documents of the Tribe.

-Section 606 as amended, establishes the reservation of the Nansemond Indian Tribe as those certain lands that are transferred to the Secretary of the Department of the Interior within 25 years after the date of enactment of this Act.
-Consistent with applicable law, the Secretary is required to place any such lands within specified cities and counties into trust on behalf of the Tribe.
-Further, the Tribe is prohibited from conducting gaming pursuant to any inherent authority, the Indian Gaming Regulatory Act, or any other Federal law.
+Section 606 as amended establishes the reservation of the Tribe as those lands that are held in fee by the Tribe that were acquired by the Tribe on or before January 1, 2007.
+Further, the Secretary may place in trust any lands within the boundaries of specified counties on behalf of the Tribe.
+In addition, the Tribe is prohibited from conducting gaming pursuant to any inherent authority, the Indian Gaming Regulatory Act, or any other federal law.

-Section 607 as amended, provides that nothing expands, reduces, or affects in any manner any hunting, fishing, trapping, gathering, or water rights of the Tribe or its members.
+Section 607 provides that nothing expands, reduces, or affects in any manner any hunting, fishing, trapping, gathering, or water rights of the Tribe or its members.